statamic/docs/content/collections/docs/laravel-7-to-8.md

 You should be performing your updates **locally**.
 Never update directly on production.
 :::

-1. First your application should be version controlled with Git.
+1. First, your site should be version controlled with Git.
 These steps assume you'll be able to look at a git diff to make sure you don't remove important changes, dependencies, or routes.

 1. Make sure all Composer dependencies are up to date by running `composer update`.
    ```bash